kuoruan/openwrt-v2ray/README.md

 ## Custom build

-1. Use the latest OpenWrt SDK or with source code in master branch.
+1. Use the latest [OpenWrt SDK](https://downloads.openwrt.org/snapshots/) or with source code in master branch (requires golang modules support, commit openwrt/packages@7dc1f3e and later).

 2. Enter root directory of SDK, then download the Makefile: